kwoodham/sublime/README.md

 <a name="referencing-other-namespaces"></a>
 ## Referencing other namespaces

 The previous topic addressed time-based journal entries.
 Here are some additional commands that can be used in journal entries, or also in other namespaces such as references, projects, subprojects, etc...
-Note that we've covered `open_link_under_cursor` and an associated key-binding already - it is an often-used command in any type of namespace with cross-references (not just journals).
+I've covered `open_link_under_cursor` and an associated key-binding already - it is an often-used command in any type of namespace with cross-references (not just journals).

 <a name="commands-1"></a>
 ### Commands